 Sairek and Nayleen looked at Cyial.
 “You… You can do that?”
 Sairek asked in astonishment.

-“We’re about to find out.”
+“We’re about to find out I guess.”
 Cyial shrugged.
-“At worst, it costs nothing.”
+“At worst, it costs nothing but a bit of my energy.”

 “Oh yeah, sure.
 Except me potentially falling down fifteen feet.”
 Varhi protested.